SKroell/artnet-hue-entertainment/README.md

 This is called the Hue Entertainment API.

-To accomplish this, the Hue Bridge sends the entire update packet, which contains color information for all bulbs in the Entertainment group, to a 'Proxy' bulb.
+To accomplish this, the Hue Bridge sends the entire update packet, which contains color information for all bulbs in the Entertainment area, to a 'Proxy' bulb.
-This is a bulb that is elected by the Hue bridge to be near all other bulbs in the Entertainment group.
+This is a bulb that is elected by the Hue bridge to be near all other bulbs in the Entertainment area.
 It will receive the full color update for all bulbs and it will broadcast the message so all bulbs receive it.
 Then every individual bulb will only take it's own color from the update message and apply it.
 This accomplishes near-perfect synchronization.